 NOTE: When filtering the cache URL you must update both alm_cache_path and alm_cache_url hooks.

-The alm_clear_cache action can be used by authenticated user roles to clear the entire Ajax Load More cache or by a specific cache ID.
+The alm_clear_cache action can be used by authenticated users to clear the full Ajax Load More cache or by a specific cache ID.

 In some instances you will be required need to create the cache_id dynamically.
 In the case of taxonomy archives (category.php, tag.php) or when filtering by a querystring the cache_id should be generated on the fly to avoid issues with cache duplication.